ConfettiFX/The-Forge/README.md

 1. Android Phone with Android Pie (9.x) for Vulkan 1.1 support

-2. Android Studio with API level 28
+2. Visual Studio 2017 with support for Android API level 28

+At the moment, the Android run-time does not support the following unit tests due to -what we consider- driver bugs:
+* 04_ExecuteIndirect
+* 07_Tesselation
+* 08_Procedural
+* 09a_HybridRayTracing
+* 10_PixelProjectedReflections
+* 12_RendererRuntimeSwitch
+* 14_WaveIntrinsics
+* 15_Transparency
+* 16_RayTracing
+* 16a_SphereTracing
+* Visibility Buffer

 3. We are currently testing on
 * [Samsung S10 Galaxy (Qualcomm Adreno 640 Graphics Cardv(Vulkan 1.1.87))](https://www.samsung.com/us/mobile/galaxy-s10/) with Android 9.0.
 Please note this is the version with the Qualcomm based chipset.